1. Motivation

 What is BrowserWatcher?

 BrowserWatcher is a browser extension designed to monitor web browsers such as Chrome, Firefox, or Edge.
-Its features are cross-browser console log gathering/displaying, tab recording, Content Security Policy (CSP) disabling, and JavaScript/CSS injection.
+BrowserWatcher 1.x has been implemented using manifest version 2 (MV2), and its features are cross-browser console log gathering/displaying, video recording, Content Security Policy (CSP) disabling, and JavaScript/CSS injection.
+BrowserWatcher 2.x has been migrated to manifest version 3 (MV3), and the feature maintained is video recording.

 2. Setup